Nurdin027/Nurdin027/README.md

 - 👋 Hi, I’m @Nurdin027
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning python language
+- 🐍 I’m currently learning Python language
 - 📫 You can reach me on email at amarnurdin000@gmail.com and instagram at www.instagram.com/_nurdinamar
 - 📂 My CV at https://stackoverflow.com/story/nurdin